sungnyun/understanding-cdfsl/README.md

 ## Data Preparation

-Prepare and place all dataset directories in `/data/cdfsl`.
-You may specify a custom location in `configs.py`.
+Prepare and place all dataset folders in `/data/cdfsl/`.
+You may specify custom locations in `configs.py`.

 ### BSCD-FSL

 Refer to the original BSCD-FSL [repository](https://github.com/IBM/cdfsl-benchmark).

-The dataset directories should be organized as follows:
+The dataset folders should be organized in `/data/cdfsl/` as follows:

 ```
 CropDiseases/train